GeekHive/SitecoreIaaSArmTemplates/Sitecore/9.0.x/XPScaled/README.md

 [<< Back to main README.md](../../../README.md)

-# Sitecore 9.0.x XP1 XCD1CM Deployment Guide
+# Sitecore 9.0.x XP Scaled Deployment Guide

 1. Clone the repo
-2. Copy all contents of the `XCD1CA Sitecore9.0.x` folder to a new location outside of the repo
-3. Navigate to the folder `<your folder>\XCD1CA Sitecore9.0.x\WebCluster\AzureTemplates`
-4. From the original repo LinkTemplates folder (located in repo root), copy the following files into this directory
-   1. AvailabilitySets.json
-   2. DBNetworkSecurityGroups.json
-   3. FENetworkSecurityGroups.json
-   4. LoadBalancers.json
-   5. NetworkInterfaces.json
-   4. PoolVirtualNetworks.json
-   4. PublicIpAddresses.json
-   5. StorageAccounts.json
-   6. VirtualMachines.json
+2. Open PowerShell in the repo root
+3. Run `.\Create-DeploymentFolder.ps1 -DeploymentName "MyClientUAT" -Template Sitecore -Version 9.0.x -Topology XPScaled`
+   1. This command will copy the required deployment files to "<repo root>\deployments\MyClientUAT"
-5. Navigate to the folder `<your folder>\XCD1CA Sitecore9.0.x\WebCluster`
+4. Navigate to the folder `<repo root>\deployments\MyClientUAT\WebCluster`
-4. In here you will see 2 JSON files: `azuredeploy.json` and `azuredeploy.parameters.json`
+5. In here you will see 2 JSON files: `azuredeploy.json` and `azuredeploy.parameters.json`
-5. Feel free to view the contents of `azuredeploy.json`, but keep in mind you shouldn't normally touch this file
+6. Feel free to view the contents of `azuredeploy.json`, but keep in mind you shouldn't normally touch this file
-6. Open `azuredeploy.parameters.json` in your favorite JSON editor
+7. Open `azuredeploy.parameters.json` in your favorite JSON editor
-7. Modify the parameters to your needs
+8. Modify the parameters to your needs
    1. envPrefixName: This will ultimately be the _first_ part of your public URL.
 Give it a unique value per client, e.g. "gogle" (up to 5 chars for now, due to reuse of variable in deployment)
    2. environmentType: This will ultimately be the _second_ part of your public URL.
 Give it a value to specify the environment, e.g. "uat" (up to 5 chars for now, due to reuse of variable in deployment)
    3. username: the RDP username used to log in after deployment